Purpose of Advising

 - Be prepared to choose your own classes!
 Advisors can only advise; they cannot select classes for you.

-- Look up the course schedule in advance in WebAdvisor before you come in to register!
+- Look up the course schedule located on our website in advance before you come in to register!
 If you come in with a list of classes prepared, registration will be a much more efficient process.

 - Ask for help!
 You may be surprised by what is available to you if you ask.